Fmk0/notes/tips.md

-# Tooltips in RE/Malware Anaysis
+# Tips in RE/Malware Anaysis

 ## Yourself
 * Don't be afraid about new stuff.